Current Advanced Training offerings are:

 - Turf Grass

-Purpose: To provide advanced training whereby a corps of Master Gardeners can obtain a specialization which supports or expands specific county educational programs of the Texas AgriLife Extension Service.
+Purpose: To provide advanced training whereby a corps of Extension Master Gardeners can obtain a specialization which supports or expands specific county educational programs of the Texas AgriLife Extension Service.
 Advanced Training classes are not intended for personal use but for public education.

-Basic Requirement: To be eligible for Advanced Training, an individual must possess an up-to-date Master Gardener certification and agent approval.
+Basic Requirement: To be eligible for Advanced Training, an individual must possess up-to-date Extension Master Gardener certification and agent approval.
 Typically, only two volunteers from each county may register.

-Herb Shmeler, Advanced Trained Master Gardener: Junior Master Gardener
+Stacey Cole, Advanced Master Gardener – Junior Master Gardener

-Advanced Training Components: Components of a Master Gardener Advanced Training program might include:
+Advanced Training Components: Components of an Advanced Master Gardener Training program should include:

 - Advanced Training application form

 - Recognition items (i.e., lapel pin, certificate, wallet card, patch, badges, vest/shirt, apron, etc.)

 Clearinghouse: In addition to an advisory role, the office of the State Master Gardener Coordinator will serve as a clearinghouse for Advanced Master Gardener Training programs.
 Curricula, slide presentation and guidelines for Advanced Training programs should be sent to the State Coordinator’s office for archiving.